 - Howard Esbin came up with a trust game called Prelude.
 It’s a series of interactions between virtual team members that helps them get to know the strengths and weaknesses of their personality.

-- Create a group chat specifically dedicated to getting to know you in a Slack group.
+- Create a channel specifically dedicated to getting to know you in your group instant message tool (Slack, Stride, etc).

 Learn about the company